2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/cat-pictures-2.md

 ### Editing the playbook

 It is possible to change the script `playbook.yml` through Gitea and then run it from OliveTin.

+If you prefer you can also configure the ssh access and modify it from your machine.

 <Image src="/images/writeups/thm/challenges/cat-pictures-2/edit.png" />